 Figure 5.
 Models trained on both mRNA and protein data perform better than models trained on only one data type.
 The 102 samples for which we have both protein and mRNA abundances were used to compare the performance of machine learning models based on only mRNA, only protein, and mRNA and protein data combined (left to right, respectively).
 Regardless of the machine learning model used, prediction performance was higher for models that use protein data compared to mRNA data.
-Further, using both mRNA or protein data resulted in higher predictive power compared to either alone.
+Further, using both mRNA and protein data resulted in higher predictive power compared to either alone.
 Statistical significance of these differences is reported in Table 2.

 Figure 6.
 Prediction accuracy systematically declines from exponential to stationary.
-We separated data by growth phase and then trained models to predict carbon source, magnesium level, and sodium level within each growth phase.
-Regardless of machine-learning model data source (mRNA or protein), prediction accuracy was substantially lower for stationary-phase samples than for exponential-phase samples.
+We separated data by growth phase and then trained separate models to predict carbon source, magnesium level, and sodium level within each growth phase.
+Regardless of the data source, prediction accuracy was substantially lower for stationary-phase samples than for exponential-phase samples.
 For each model and growth phase, dots show the mean F1 score over 60 replicates and lines connect mean F1 scores calculated for the same model.

 Figure 7.
 Model performance on univariate predictions.
-The multi-class macro F1 score of tuned models over test data for four individual conditions: carbon source, growth phase, Mg2+ levels, and Na+ levels.
+The multi-class macro-F1 score of tuned models over test data for four individual conditions: carbon source, growth phase, Mg2+ levels, and Na+ levels.
 To keep mRNA-based and protein-based predictions comparable, we used the 102 samples with both mRNA and protein abundances for this analysis.
-Note that we used the multi-class macro F1 score even for univariate predictions, by averaging the component F1 scores for the individual outcomes, such as the different carbon sources.
+To facilitate comparison with our previous results, we used the multi-class macro-F1 score even for univariate predictions by averaging the component F1 scores for the individual outcomes (such as the different carbon sources).

-Figure 8.
-Performance of the protein model on external data.
-For each of the five external samples we matched to conditions in our dataset, we show the predicted sodium level, magnesium level, carbon source, and growth phase.
-Black text indicates a correct prediction.
-Red text indicates an incorrect prediction.
-Blue text indicates a prediction for a condition where the external data falls between two categories in our data (see Methods for details).
-(A) Predictions using a model trained on our complete dataset.
-Any missing protein abundances in the external test data were replaced by the median values from the training dataset.
-(B) Predictions using a model that was trained on our complete dataset using only the subset of proteins that were present in the external test data.

 Tables

 Table 1: Winning-model distributions at the tuning stage.
 Numbers show the number of times out of 60 independent runs that each given model had the highest F1 score in the tuning process.
 Results are shown separately for predictions on the mRNA and the protein data.
-The ties are counted for all the winner models as a result the sums are bigger than 60
+The ties are counted for all the “winner” models as a result the sums are bigger than 60